-Since my big chop, I have been trying really hard not to mess up my hair.
-I have followed plenty of natural hair vloggers to make sure that I transition from dry 4c hair to healthy and strong 4c hair.
+Since my big chop in 2020, I have been trying really hard to not mess up my hair.
+I have followed a number of vloggers in the natural hair community and bought the best 4c hair products to make sure that my natural hair is healthy and strong.

-While my new 4c hair care regimen includes, bi-weekly Avocado masks and Aloe Vera Oil to grow my 4c hair stronger and longer, there is one thing I have been struggling to figure out.
+While my new 4c hair care regimen includes bi-weekly deep conditioning treatments and natural ingredients such as Avocado masks and Aloe Vera Oil to grow my 4c hair stronger and longer, there is one thing I have been struggling to figure out.
 And that is how to moisturize 4c hair daily.

 The answer is yes.
-Yes, you should absolutely moisturize your 4c hair everyday, especially if it feels dry.
-But before we get into the specifics it’s important to mention that moisturizing your hair does not mean that you have to full-on wash it.
-Who knew?
+Yes, you should absolutely wet your 4c hair every day, especially if you have dry natural hair.
+However, what does it mean to wet 4c hair?
+In contrast to common belief, wetting or even moisturizing your natural hair does not mean that you have to full-on wash it.

-Rather than soaking it into water and then leaving it at that.
-There is a much better way to moisturize your hair daily without causing any harm.
+Rather than soaking it in water and leaving it at that, there is a much better way to moisturize your hair daily without causing any harm.

 How to moisturize 4c hair daily

 When I found out about the following technique to moisturize 4c hair, I was stunned.
 So easy, but so unknown.

 The best way to moisturize your 4c hair daily is by simply using a refresher spray and misting your hair with it every day.